GenericMappingTools/gmt/doc/rst/source/batch.rst

 **-I**\ *includefile*
     Insert the contents of *includefile* into the batch_init.sh script that is accessed by all batch scripts.
-    This mechanism is used to add information (typically constant variable assignments) that the *mainscript* and any optional **-S** scripts can rely on.
+    This mechanism is used to  information (typically constant variable assignments) that the *mainscript* and any optional scripts given via **-S** can rely on.

 .. _-M:

 **-M**\ [*job*]
     Instead of making and launching the full processing sequence, select a single master job [0] for testing.
-    The master job will be run and its product(s) are placed in the top directory.
+    The master job will be run and its product(s) are placed in the *workdir*.
 While any *preflight* script will be run prior to the master job, the *postflight* script will not be executed (but it will be created).

 .. _-Q:

 **-Q**\ [**s**]
     Debugging: Leave all files and directories we create behind for inspection.
-Alternatively, append **s** to only build the batch scripts but *not* perform any executions.
-One exception involves the optional *preflight* script derived from **-Sb** which is always executed since it may produce data needed when building the main batch (or master) scripts.
+Alternatively, append **s** to only *build* the batch scripts but *not* perform any executions.
+One exception involves the optional *preflight* script set via **-Sb** which is always executed since it may produce data needed when building the main batch (or master) scripts.

 .. _-Sb:

 **-Sb**\ *preflight*
-    The optional GMT modern mode *preflight* (written in the same scripting language as *mainscript*) can be used to download or copy data files or create files (such as *timefile*) that will be needed by *mainscript*.
+    The optional GMT modern mode *preflight* script (written in the same scripting language as *mainscript*) can be used to download or copy data files or create files (such as *timefile*) that will be needed by *mainscript*.
     It is always run **b**\ efore the main sequence of batch scripts.

 .. _-Sf:

 **-Sf**\ *postflight*
-    The optional *postflight* (written in the same scripting language as *mainscript*) can be used to perform final processing steps **f**\ ollowing the completion of all the individual jobs, such as assembling all the products into a single larger file.
-The script may also make one or more illustrations using the products or stacked data after the main processing is completed.
-It does not have to be a GMT script.
+    The optional *postflight* script (written in the same scripting language as *mainscript*) can be used to perform final processing steps **f**\ ollowing the completion of all the individual jobs, such as assembling all the products into a single larger file, report overall statistics, etc.  The script may also make one or more illustrations using the products or stacked data after the main processing is completed. **Note**: The *postflight* script does *not* have to be a GMT script.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: explain_-V.rst_